-- a A resolution shall not be reversed within six months except either by a special motion, which requires written notice by at least three councillors to be given to the proper officer in accordance with standing order 9, or by a motion moved in pursuance of the recommendation of a committee or a sub-committee. - b When a motion moved pursuant to standing order 7(a) has been disposed of, no similar motion may be moved for a further six months.
+- a A resolution shall not be reversed within the full terms of the administration except either by a special motion, which requires written notice by at least three councillors to be given to the proper officer, or by a motion moved in pursuance of the recommendation of a committee or a sub-committee. - b When a motion moved pursuant to standing order 7(a) has been disposed of, no similar motion may be moved for a further twelve months.